GabrielDSousa/Alura-Avancando_com_PHP/README.md

 where fooname, is the archive you want to see working on terminal.

-To see the simple web interfaceopen de terminal on SimpleBank folder and run the code
+To see the simple web interface open the terminal on SimpleBank folder and run the code
 ```bash
 php -S localhost:8081
 ```